AQORN/thunder-engine/README.md

-# Thunder Community Edition
+# Thunder Engine

-This repository contains AQORN Thunder Community Edition "Aerosmith" release, its dependencies and installation instructions.
+This repository represents the AQORN Thunder Engine, its dependencies and installation instructions.

 Thunder is a GUI based software tool for deployment and management of OpenStack based clusters.
 It is developed using Django and allows end to end deployment of OpenStack clusters through a simple, coherent and comprehensive Graphical User Interface.